jsiegenthaler/homebridge-eosstb/README.md

 **Master Channel List Refreshed Regularly**: The master channel list is refreshed at the correct intervals requested by the TV provider, minimising network traffic.

-**Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

-**Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will chose the best fitting profile, should you have any user profiles stored.
+**Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will chose the best fitting profile, should you have any user profiles stored on your set-top box.
 The best fitting user profile is the first user profile found that fits fully within the available channel list space.
 Of course, you can specify your own profile which overrides this intelligent selection.

+**Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.